dotmesh-io/docs/hugo/content/references/api.md

 <dl>

 <dt><code>Id</code>.</dt>
-<dd>This is just the filesystem ID, exactly as you provided in the request.</dd>
+<dd>This is just the branch ID, exactly as you provided in the request.</dd>

 <dt><code>Name</code>.</dt>
-<dd>This is the namespace and name of the Dot containing this filesystem.</dd>
+<dd>This is the namespace and name of the Dot containing this branch.</dd>

-<dt><code>Clone</code>.</dt>
+<dt><code>Branch</code>.</dt>
-<dd>If this is the master filesystem of the Dot, then `Clone` is an empty string.
-However, if we're dealing with a clone, `Clone` will be its name.</dd>
+<dd>If this is the master branch of the Dot, then `Branch` is an empty string.
+However, if we're dealing with a non-master branch, `Branch` will be its name.</dd>

 <dt><code>Master</code>.</dt>
-<dd>This is the ID of the node that's currently holding the live copy of this filesystem.
-Only that node may directly mount the filesystem into a container.</dd>
+<dd>This is the ID of the node that's currently holding the live copy of this branch.
+Only that node may directly mount the branch into a container.</dd>

 <dt><code>SizeBytes</code>.</dt>
-<dd>The size of the filesystem, in bytes.</dd>
+<dd>The size of the branch, in bytes.</dd>

 <dt><code>DirtyBytes</code>.</dt>
-<dd>How much data has changed since the last commit (or creation) of this filesystem, in bytes.</dd>
+<dd>How much data has changed since the last commit (or creation) of this branch, in bytes.</dd>

 <dt><code>CommitCount</code>.</dt>
-<dd>How many commits have happened on this filesystem since its creation.</dd>
+<dd>How many commits have happened on this branch since its creation.</dd>

 <dt><code>ServerStatuses</code>.</dt>
-<dd>A map from the IDs of the nodes that have replicas of this filesystem, with a string summarising the status of the filesystem on that node for each.</dd>
+<dd>A map from the IDs of the nodes that have replicas of this branch, with a string summarising the status of the branch on that node for each.</dd>
 </dl>

 #### DotmeshRPC.List.

 This method returns a list of available Dots.
-For each, it also returns the ID of the currently selected filesystem for that Dot, and the result of calling the [`Get` method](#dotmeshrpc-get) on it.
+For each, it also returns the ID of the currently selected branch for that Dot, and the result of calling the [`Get` method](#dotmeshrpc-get) on it.

-If you want the details of the master filesystem for each Dot, you're going to need to spot the Dots that have a non-empty string for their `Clone` key and call the [`Lookup` method](#dotmeshrpc-lookup) on the name without a `Clone` to get the master filesystem ID, then call the [`Get` method](#dotmeshrpc-get) to find the details.
+If you want the details of the master branch for each Dot, you're going to need to spot the Dots that have a non-empty string for their `Branch` key and call the [`Lookup` method](#dotmeshrpc-lookup) on the name without a `Branch` to get the master branch ID, then call the [`Get` method](#dotmeshrpc-get) to find the details.

 ##### Request.